 8. Offer a Discount

 Whether it’s through your emails, the ads you run, or even on live webinars, offering a discount strikes the right cord when it comes to forcing a sale.

 Run a limited period offer or a discounted sale for the first X amount of visitors.
 It could be just what you need to get the ball rolling!

 An influencer is one whose words are taken as gospel.
 Well, almost!

 Look out for influencers in your niche.
-Influencers have a huge following and are often seen as an authority figure.
-They've built this over time, and if they feel your course can add value to their audience, they'd be sure to recommend it.
+Influencers have a huge following and are often seen as authority figures.
+They’ve built this over time, and if they feel your course can add value to their audience, they’d be sure to recommend it.